wolfemd/GenomicSelectionManual/docs/02-training_data_QC.md

 #> Joining, by = c("studyYear", "programDbId", "programName", "programDescription", "studyDbId", "studyName", "studyDescription", "studyDesign", "plotWidth", "plotLength", "fieldSize", "fieldTrialIsPlannedToBeGenotyped", "fieldTrialIsPlannedToCross", "plantingDate", "harvestDate", "locationDbId", "locationName")
 ```

 **HINT:** At any point in the manual, if I reference or use a custom function in the `genomicMateSelectR`, I encourage you to check out the reference page for that function, e.g. [`readDBdata()`](https://wolfemd.github.io/genomicMateSelectR/reference/readDBdata.html).
-Or look at the code yourself by typing e.g. `readDBdata` at the R console.
+Or look at the code yourself by typing e.g. `readDBdata` at the R console or heading to the GitHub repo.

 ## Group and select trials to analyze